castle-xyz/ghost-tests/ui/README.md

 end
 ```

 `castle.uiupdate`, like `love.draw`, is called repeatedly at a certain frequency.
 For the UI this is currently 20 times a second, which seems to make for reasonable responsiveness.
-On each update, you just need to describe the UI for the current state of your game, and don't have to worry about removing or updating the state of 'old' UI elements.
+On each update, you just need to describe the UI for the current state of your game, and don't have to worry about removing or updating the state of 'old' UI components.
 Simply don't make a call to have something not be displayed.
 In this sense, UI calls are like LÖVE draw calls.

 ```lua
 local ui = castle.ui